b-crawl/bcrawl/README.md

   - v1.17.2: Blowguns have higher base delay.
 (10 -> 12)
   - v1.18: The fustibalus has higher base damage (10 -> 11) and base delay (14 -> 15).
   - v1.18: Executioner's axes have lower base delay (20 -> 19).
+  - v1.19.1: Bucklers can be equipped and unequipped in 1 turn.

 #### Removed Items
   - Amulet of Harm